nitinet/es-entity/README.md

-# es6-entity
+# es-entity
-ORM framework for Node js using ecmascript 6
+ORM framework for Node js based on Ecmascript 6 and Typescript.

+Note: Currently it is very basic and only supports 1st level.